eslint/rfcs/designs/2025-define-plugin/README.md

 - Each key will be `${meta.name}/${ruleName}`.
 - Each value will be the provided severity if it exists, or `"error"` if not

-Those key-value pairs will be merged into into one final `rules` object.
+Those `rules` key-value pairs will be merged into into one final `rules` object.

 | Element Type                                | Example Input                   | Example Output                               |
 | ------------------------------------------- | ------------------------------- | -------------------------------------------- |